projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

     </kbd>
 </div>
 <br>

-Here you can edit files with little restriction!
+Here you can edit files freely.

-> Do keep in mind though you still need to navigate solely with your keyboard as the mouse will not do much for you here.
+> Keep in mind this is the command line, not a GUI!
+You will not be able to navigate the file with your mouse, and must use your arrow keys.

-Let’s add another print statement after our original “Hello World!” that will read “It’s great to see you.”
+Let’s add another print statement after our original "Hello World!" that will read "It’s great to see you."
 To do so, use your keyboard to navigate to the end of the first print statement and hit enter.
 Then you will have a new line between the two print statements.

 On that line enter the following:
-`print(“It’s great to see you.”)`
+`print("It’s great to see you.")`

-Now to close the file press the “control” key and “X” key at the same time.
+Now to close the file press the "control" key and "x" key together.
 You’ll see the following screen:

 <div class=mdImage align=center >
     <kbd>